onwongjan2002/CKA-Certification-Course-2025/Day 15/README.md

 kubectl delete pod nginx-static-pod-my-second-cluster-control-plane
 ```
 🚨 **This won’t work!**
-Since static pods are managed directly by the Kubelet, they are **recreated automatically** if deleted via `kubectl`.
+Since static pods are managed directly by the Kubelet.

 📌 **To delete a static pod, remove its YAML file:**
 ```sh